HelioMesquita/Swiftmazing/README.md

 ### Installing

-First of all download and install Xcode, Cocoapods and xcodegen, then clone the repository
+First of all download and install Xcode, and Xcodegen, then clone the repository

 ```
 https://github.com/HelioMesquita/Swiftmazing.git